dfrappart/dfrappart.github.io/_posts/2023-10-31-AKS_Networking_considerationspart1.markdown

 ```

-This cluster is configured with a publicly accessible API server as shown on the printscreen
+This cluster is configured with a publicly accessible API server as shown on the printscreen:
-Using az cli, we'll have a look at the API server profile in the cluster:

 ![illustration6](/assets/aksntwconsiderations/apipublic001.png)